dnviti/web-app-CAA/docs/status.md

 ## Overview

-The Web App CAA backend has been substantially implemented using Go (Gin framework) with a comprehensive authentication and authorization system.
-This document provides a detailed overview of what has been implemented, what's working, and what still needs development.
+The Web App CAA backend is implemented using Go (Gin framework) with a comprehensive authentication and authorization system.
+This document provides a detailed overview of what is implemented, what's working, and what still needs development.

 ## ✅ Implemented and Working Features

-### 1. Authentication System (Complete)
+### 1. Authentication System

 **Clean Architecture Implementation**
-- ✅ **Modern JWT Implementation**: Using `golang-jwt/jwt/v5` with RSA256 signing
+- ✅ **JWT Implementation**: Using `golang-jwt/jwt/v5` with RSA256 signing
 - ✅ **RSA Key Management**: Automatic key generation, rotation, and secure storage
 - ✅ **Token Lifecycle**: Generation, validation, refresh, and revocation
 - ✅ **Secure Password Handling**: bcrypt with configurable cost